The hidden history

 Our grandfather Emile’s wife, Elly, was a very kind and caring woman.
 You don’t often hear this, but Nelly and Elly were very fond of each other.
 She raised Nelly as her own daughter.
 Nelly always remembered her as a wonderful stepmother.
 We visit the grave of my grandmother Elly to pay our respects.
 She died in a Japanese camp during WW2 of malnutrition and dysentery.
 We want to honor her memory.

 We visited several people who stayed with their families after the Dutch transfer of sovereignty to the New Republic of Indonesia in 1949.
-Many chose for the Indonesian identity.
+Many chose for the Indonesian nationality.
 But for others who didn't, their motherland, the Netherlands, wouldn't take them in as citizens.
 Does their white ancestry still play a role in how they perceive their identity?
 Or perhaps they had an ancestor who was a Njai?
 Like Enok in our family.

 Shared history, shared DNA.
 In Indonesia, many persons such as Jane, Koos, Meiske, Teo and Theresia carry the shared 350 year history in their DNA.
 With a DNA test, this can be visualized.
 Each frame is one person.
 Our DNA is a long code of millions of letters, subdivided in chromosomes of different lengths.
 In the frames, vertical columns represent the chromosomes, chromosome 1 on the left to chromosome 22 on the right, and they are colored according to origin.
 Major Asian origins are South-East Asian (SE-Asian, army green), North-East Asian (NE-Asian, green) and South Indian (S-Indian, red).
 Major European origins are North-East European (NE-Euro, yellow), Caucasian (brown) and Mediterranean (purple).